opentx/opentx.github.io/downloads.md

 ### OpenTX 2.0 branch

-Previous major version, still supported for normal use, no new features will be implemented but bugfixes will still be provided.
+Previous major version, now stable and still supported for normal use, no new features will be implemented but bugfixes will still be provided.
 This branch is the first to support the FrSky Taranis Plus and the Turnigy 9XR-Pro.

 <ul class="posts">